MY Ady Gil: Collision with the Shōnan Maru 2 and abandonment

-In September 2015, an arbitrator ruled that Sea Shepherd intentionally and wrongfully scuttled the MV Ady Gil, intending to capitalize on the publicity the sinking would bring.
+In September 2015, an arbitrator ruled that Sea Shepherd intentionally and wrongfully scuttled the MV Ady Gil, intending to capitalise on the publicity the sinking would bring.
 Sea Shepherd fought to have the ruling and award kept from the public, but was ultimately unsuccessful.
-In January 2016, it accepted the arbitrator's ruling, which once finalized will see the arbitration award made public.
+In January 2016, it accepted the arbitrator's ruling, which once finalised will see the arbitration award made public.
 Mr Gil and Earthrace Ltd were awarded US$500,000 in compensation plus 3.25% interest on that amount from 8 January 2010 to 15 September 2015, the date of the arbitrator's order.